 Fr William Uren SJ

 Fr Bill contributes a wealth of experience and insight into what it means to live out our faith according to scripture.
 Fr Bill Uren entered the Jesuits in 1954 and was ordained in 1968.
 He studied at the Universities of Melbourne and Sydney and travelled to Oxford to undertake postgraduate studies in philosophy.
 He has served in various educational establishments including as Rector at St Thomas More College and Rector of St Leo's College at the University of Queensland, as well as serving as Provincial Superior from 1991 - 1996.
-Currently, Fr Bill is living in Melbourne as Rector of Newman College.
+Currently, Fr Bill is living in Melbourne as Scholar-in-Residence at Newman College.